Crown Point State Historic Site

 Recreational Opportunities

-Hiking, biking, cross-country skiing, and picnic grounds (accessible)
+- Hiking, biking, cross-country skiing, and picnic grounds

-Accessible visitor center, museum, educational services, including audio-visual programs (fee charged for museum)
+- Accessible visitor center, museum, and educational services (fee charged for museum)

-Group or self-guided tours, interpretive signs and scenic views (accessible)
+- Group or self-guided tours, interpretive signs and scenic views

 Directions